- top tips

 You can’t always tell when your vehicle is going to break down.
-But without too much effort, or mechanical knowledge, you can be responsive to some noticeable warning signs.
+But without too much effort or mechanical knowledge, you can respond to some noticeable warning signs.

 These tips will help you get in touch with how your vehicle feels, and to take notice of its little warning signs.
 And stop small repairs becoming large, costing you both more money, and more time with your vehicle off the road.